lxlbxn/lxlbxn/README.md

 - 👋 Hi, I’m @lxlbxn
-- 👀 I’m interested in Val and AI
+- 👀 I’m interested in Games Development and Design
-- 🌱 I’m currently learning Comp Sci
+- 🌱 I’m currently studying an undergrad at MMU for Games Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Gamejams and other fun short projects
 - 📫 How to reach me yopi#9469

 <!---